 Unfortunately, snow does not count as rain, so don’t try to jump off a snowy mountain with your riptide trident unless you’ve got a good plan.
 It’s also mutually exclusive with the two other trident-exclusive enchantments, channeling, and loyalty, but that’s a fair trade.

 Like Fortune, but for mobs, looting III is a decent enough enchantment if you’re doing some serious grinding for materials.
 Sometimes you want to get into the Nether, get your blaze rods, and get out.

-Looting III, the highest tier looting enchantment and exclusive to swords practically guarantees you frequent common drops, bumps up the chance of rare drops to 5.5 percent, and bumps up the chance of equipment drops by 11.5 percent.
+Looting III, the highest tier looting enchantment and exclusive to swords, practically guarantees you frequent everyday drops, bumps up the chance of rare drops to 5.5 percent, and bumps up the possibility of equipment drops by 11.5 percent.
 It’s not mutually exclusive with any other enchantments, so feel free to go nuts with this one.

 It’s useful to note that the looting effect applies as long as you’re holding the enchanted sword in your hand, even if you didn’t kill the mob with the sword.
 So if you fire an arrow at a zombie and quickly switch to your enchanted sword before the arrow kills it?
 Looting applies to that.